balena-io/docs/pages/reference/OS/advanced.md

 start_x=1
 ```

-To manage configuration variables via the dashboard, add/edit variables via the *Fleet Configuration* page for [fleet-wide config variables][config-vars-fleet] and *Device Configuration* for [device specific variables][config-vars-device].
+To manage configuration variables via the dashboard, add/edit variables via the *Fleet Configuration* page for [fleet-wide config variables][config-fleet] and *Device Configuration* for [device specific variables][config-device].
 The device-specific variables, if defined, will override the fleet-wide variables of the same name.
-See the [configuration variables documentation][config-vars] for more details.
+See the [configuration variables documentation][config] for more details.

 Configuration values that are prepopulated may be edited or toggled (enabled/disabled):